South West Doctoral Training Partnership

 - Copies of your academic qualifications (both certificates and transcripts of module/course marks).

 - Two references (at least one should be an academic reference from the institution where you gained your highest degree).

-- If applicable, appropriate proof of English proficiency.
+- Appropriate proof of English language proficiency.

 - Please include a CV with your application.

 - In addition to submitting your application to UWE Bristol, please also send an email to email@example.com to confirm to which institution and pathway you have applied.

 - A copy of your proposed supervisor's statement

 Your application will only be considered if it contains the above and you have met our minimum criteria.
 If we need further details or additional documentation, we will contact you.

 If you're considering overseas fieldwork, overseas institutional visits or difficult language training, you should also mention this in your application where possible.

 If researchers in the appropriate pathway are interested in your research proposal, we will invite you to a formal interview for a more in-depth discussion about your application.

 Download and complete the SWDTP application form.
 Please ensure that you read the SWDTP Guidance Notes and SWDTP eligibility criteria carefully before submitting your application and CV to the UWE Graduate School.
 Missing or incorrect information will delay the processing of your application.

 The information you provide as part of your application will be shared with other institutions in the partnership for purposes of shortlisting and interviewing.
 Please note that, as interviews are being held across the partnership, you may not be interviewed at the institution you are applying to.